 Will I be approved for a loan modification?

 The honest answer is nobody, not even the bank’s loan modification underwriting, knows.
 Every bank has their own criteria they do not publish, not to mention the investors in the loan criteria.
 Anything can happen, so it is worth a try, but your odds are around 25% of success according to the Department of Treasury’s own research.
-Want to increase your chances?
+One word of warning…DO NOT PAY ANYONE UPFRONT FOR LOAN MODIFICATION ASSISTANCE!!
+At least 25% of my clients have been ripped off by unscrupulous lawyers and fly by night companies who did nothing the homeowner could not do themselves for free.
+Want to increase your chances of getting your loan mod approved?
 Check out my free guide for doing your own loan modification, or call/text me direct.

 QUESTIONS?
 COMMENTS?
 CONCERNS?